sameeha-fatima/dnd-management-tool/README.md

 - Sean Yi

 ## Database
-Import dnd.sql to mysql workbench
+Import dnd.sql to mysql workbench <br>
 In the project folder, copy .env-template and rename it.
 Then put your own credentials in the various fields

 ## Backend Setup